Principal Building and Open Space Projects

 Interdisciplinary Life Sciences Building and The Commons Plaza

 The new Interdisciplinary Life Sciences Building will provide 123,000 GSF of flexible and adaptable research and education spaces to support on-going and future interdisciplinary life science programs requiring labs, offices, and support space.
 In order to address the deteriorating condition of the campus’ current animal housing facilities and a campus-wide deficit for research space, this project will construct a new vivarium as a central resource for all of the campus’ research and academic programs involving animal use protocols.
-Click for larger image 1.
-Click for larger image 2.
+The building is expected to be completed in 2020.

 This academic building will replace the one-story Theater and Academic Services Building and will bridge between the two academic zones to the east and west of The Commons.
 The project will enhance a key campus plaza, balancing pedestrian use and circulation with the service needs of The Commons.
 The impact of service vehicles will be mitigated with appropriate paving, plantings and other design features, creating a new student-oriented plaza consistent with the campus Open Space Plan.